Simple tips to reduce waste in your home so you have less going out into the garbage each week.

 - Reusable tableware and utensils instead of the throw-away type.

-- A glass straw instead of one-use plastic straw.
+- A glass or stainless straw instead of one-use plastic straw.

 Buy Products with Less Packaging

 Reduce the amount of packaging waste you throw out by simply not bringing it home in the first place.